 Lots of advanced settings

-On top of that, there also many ways to manage connected clients and monitor their online activities.
-In all, the owner of the network has complete control over those who connect to the access point.
+On top of that, there are also many ways to manage connected clients and monitor their online activities.
+In all, the network owner has complete control over those who connect to the access point.

 And if you use multiple hardware units — including EnGenious’s other Cloud Managed access points, you can turn them into a mesh network.
 By the way, if you use an EnGenious switch, the cloud portal can manage it too.